3296Fall2020/projects-03-text-base-fighter/README.md

 1. Create a Tutorial - The tutorial is a scripted encounter with a basic monster that will be used to teach the plyer the basic way the game should be played.
 2. Create a Story/Adventure Mode - Currently, the game is in free play, with no ending.
 The Story Mode would be a series of increaingly difficult encounters in which the player would eventually finish the game.
 It will be an option in addition to the free play mode.
 3. Add Character Images/GUI - As of this time, Text Base Fighter has only one image: it's splash screen.
 We intend to include a set of images to represent monsters, items and other game elements to make the UI feel more alive.
+4. Create Classes - Add starting classes that effect the plyers strating HP, armor, and weapon.
+Maybe add weapon compatiblity, like only mages can use staffs and only archers can use bows.

 We can also add more encounters and items, but these are the main point of the project.